AidaDSP/AidaDSP.github.io/howto_sdk_lv2_plugins.md

 ---
 image: assets/images/plugins_modduo1.png
-description: How to develop LV2 plugins with Aida DSP OS sdk
+description: Develop LV2 plugins with Aida DSP OS sdk
 ---

-## How-to: LV2 plugins with Aida DSP OS sdk
+## How-to

 ## Introduction

-This sdk will allow you to compile LV2 audio plugins that can run on Aida DSP OS board based on a 64-bit Quad-Core ARM Cortex-A53 processor
+This sdk will allow you to compile LV2 audio plugins that can run on Aida DSP OS board based on a 64-bit Quad-Core ARM Cortex-A53 processor.

+You can download the sdk [here](https://drive.google.com/drive/folders/1hVDwNKM-71I9deZ_zFdNpo2buZoSFEat?usp=sharing)

 ## Istallation

 On a Linux machine:

 1) ./poky-glibc-x86_64-aidadsp-basic-image-aarch64-toolchain-2.4.3.sh